naranjii/bento/README.md

-# bento
+<h1><i>🏅 bento </i></h1>
-A CLI for scanning files | urls for suspicious activity and malware.
+Command line interface for scanning files | urls for suspicious activity and malware.
 Encrypts and sends packages with hash and python requests; Returns details on possible detections.

 <h2>🚧🚧🚧🚧 pre-release repo 🚧🚧 🚧🚧</h2>